Welcome to the story of my exploits in Zambia over the past few years and my hopes for continuing this work into the future.

 Graceland School and Sister Grace Library

 My first major partner in Zambia was Graceland School near Ndola, where I started by delivering books and educational material, and which has had a marked effect on the quality of the education the school provides.
 It was together with Mr Bornwell Daka and Mrs Cathereine Daka of Graceland School that we established the Sister Grace Library, based on the contents of a 40 foot long steel shipping container filled with books .
 This new library, is now located in many schools, including as far as 812km away in Mongu.
 This continued with a second container in 2019 and a third container in November 2021.
 You can read about Graceland School and the Sister Grace Library in their tabs above, or read the reports of former years.

 Zambian Development Support Foundation

-The other venture is that I have become involved with Voster Tembo and other like minded individuals in a small micro-finance enterprise which we call the “Zambian Development Support Foundation”.
-Since early 2014, based on starting capital of just a few thousand euro, we have assisted in the foundation and expansion of 34 start-up businesses.
-As these businesses have all been successful and are re-paying their loans, we are getting our seed capital back and therefore continuing to fund more business ideas.
-After receipt of some fresh donations in 2016, we are building up for a considerable expansion in 2017.
-You can read the ZDSF annual report for 2014 by pressing the link on the right.
+The micro-finance enterprise which we call the “Zambian Development Support Foundation” was set up jointly with my good friend, Voster Tembo.
+Since early 2014, based on starting capital of just a few thousand euro, we have assisted in the foundation and expansion of many start-up businesses.
+As these businesses have been successful and are re-paying their loans, we are getting our seed capital back and therefore continuing to fund more business ideas.
+This idea developed to include the teaching of basic book-keeping and financial planning skills and vocational training, to provide people with the skills they need to run a successful business, as well as the finance to start one.
+This project is constantly expanding and developing.
+You can read some of the ZDSF annual reports by pressing the link on the right.

-If you wish to donate, you can send it by post or you can donate by credit card by clicking on the “Donate by Credit Card” link on the right of this page.
+If you wish to donate funds or resources to any of the particular projects on this page, please contact me, you can send me a cheque made out to Michael Nugent (Zambia) by post or you can donate by credit card by clicking on the “Donate by Credit Card” link on the right of this page.

 If you want to volunteer – send me an email.